Republicans talk unity in Georgia but censure Kemp, others - WTMJ

 “I’m so tired of all the lies and the corruption and the cheating,” Tatum said, pointing at Democrats and Republicans alike.
 “All of them,” she said.

+Debbie Dooley, an activist who helped organize the resolutions, said the votes are enough to show Kemp faces a “divided grassroots” that should make establishment Republicans nervous.

-That’s what makes Republican establishment players nervous.
-It’s not about whether Kemp can win nomination for a second term.
+Indeed, Kemp’s 2022 prospects aren’t just about whether he can win nomination for a second term.
 He remains a solid favorite.
 His only opponent thus far, Vernon Jones, is a former Democrat best known as an outspoken Black supporter of Trump.
 And Kemp boosted his standing by signing the recent Georgia election law overhaul and defending it against criticism from liberals and corporate leaders.

 Yet Trump’s loss — followed by Loeffler’s and Sen. David Perdue’s losses in January — show how perilous a Trump-branded party is in Georgia.
 Distancing yourself from Trump costs votes within the GOP core, while hugging Trump too tightly juices the left and costs votes in the middle, especially among moderates in metro Atlanta.